JiaxiWang05/Numerical_Methods/matlab/explain/backward_diff.md

 ---

-This layout ensures readability and compatibility with GitHub's Markdown renderer.
-The formulas are written in plain text to avoid requiring MathJax or special LaTeX rendering, making them universally displayable on GitHub.
 ### **Function Purpose**
 The function `backward_diff` computes the numerical gradient (derivative) of a given function \( F \) at a specific point \( x \) using the **backward difference method**.
 This method approximates the derivative by considering the difference between the function value at \( x \) and \( x-h \), divided by the step size \( h \).